 Data Controller & Processor

-Pure Utilities, also referred to as ‘PURE’, are trading names of Pure (CGV) Limited, company number 09548345 with Registered Office of Unit D, Astra Business Centre, Preston, PR2 5AP, and is a data controller and processor of personal data.
-We are committed to protecting and respecting privacy and we comply with the Data Protection Act 1998.
+Pure Utilities, also referred to as ‘PURE’, are trading names of Pure (CGV) Limited, company number 09548345 with Registered Office of Unit F, Astra Business Centre, Preston, PR2 5AP, and is a data controller and processor of personal data.
+We are committed to protecting and respecting privacy and we comply with the UK General Data Protection Regulation (GDPR).
 This Policy applies to personal information we hold on individuals and sole traders but does not apply to registered Companies and other Organisations.
 This Policy explains how we collect, process, store and use personal information.